How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 You want lean, efficient, fast, strong, buoyant & mitochondria-rich muscles, not bulky, metabolic-demanding, & inefficient muscles.
 Overtraining for strength or endurance will invite these age-promoting changes.

-“Overexercise” is loosely defined as vigorous activity that extends over 120 minutes at at time (19), seen with runners, marathoners, triathletes, body-builders & some Crossfit athletes
+“Overexercise” is loosely defined as vigorous activity that extends over 120 minutes at a time (19), seen with runners, marathoners, triathletes, body-builders & some Crossfit athletes

-I stick to “minimum effective dose” exercise like Body by Science -style slow rep weight lifting.
+I stick to “minimum effective dose” exercises like slow rep weight lifting.
 I will mix short, (4-16 minute very high intensity “Tabata” style workouts), sprinkled in with mobility, yoga & sauna sessions.
 I treat myself to monthly massage, myofascial release & Chiropractic adjustments to decrease soreness & maintain healthy biomechanics.

 About 2x/month, I’ll engage in a low-intensity 1.5 hours hike that provides the aerobic, cardiovascular fitness we’re familiar with that offers some unique benefits than the minimum effective dose lifting & shorter, more intense workouts.